 Publications since 1985 include ‘Ethics as a system of behavior modification’ Parrott & Chase (eds.), Psychological Aspects of Language (1986), ‘Thirty years on – is consciousness still a brain process?’
 Australasian Journal of Philosophy (1988), ‘Conversation analysis and the analysis of verbal behavior’ Hayes & Chase (eds.)
 Dialogues on Verbal Behavior (1991), ‘On the social relativity of truth and the analytic/synthetic distinction’ Human Studies (1991), ‘Behavioral contingency semantics and the correspondence theory of truth’ Hayes & Hayes (eds.)
 Understanding Verbal Relations (1992), ‘Eliminative connectionism and its implications for a return to an empiricist/behaviorist linguistics’ Behavior and Philosophy (1992), ‘The role of the ethnomethodological experiment in the empirical investigation of social norms, and its application to conceptual analysis’ Philosophy of the Social Sciences (1992), ‘Two concepts of consciousness: the biological/private and the linguistic/social’ Acta Analytica (1992), ‘A radical behaviorist methodology for the empirical investigation of private events’ Behavior and Philosophy (1993), ‘Holism and cognitive dissonance in the discrimination of correspondence between sentences and situations’ Acta Analytica’ (1993), ‘Symbolic processes and stimulus equivalence’ Behavior and Philosophy (1995/6), ‘The picture theory of meaning and its implication for the theory of truth and its discrimination’ Communication and Cognition (1996), Chapters 2, 4, 7 & 10 of Armstrong, Martin & Place, Crane (ed.)
 Dispositions: A Debate (1996), ‘Intentionality as the mark of the dispositional’ Dialectica (1996), ‘Linguistic behaviorism as a philosophy of empirical science’ and ‘Folk psychology from the standpoint of conceptual analysis’ O’Donohue & Kitchener (eds.)
 The Philosophy of Psychology (1996), ‘Metaphysics as the empirical investigation of the interface between language and reality’ Acta Analytica (1996), ‘Contingency analysis applied to the pragmatics and semantics of naturally occurring verbal interactions’ Owen (ed.)
 Context and Communication Behavior (1997), ‘Rescuing the science of human behavior from the ashes of socialism’ Psychological Record (1997), ‘On the nature of conditionals and their truthmakers’ Acta Analytica (1997), ‘De re modality without possible worlds’ Acta Analytica (1997), ‘Linguistic behaviorism and the correspondence theory of truth’ Behavior and Philosophy (1998), ‘Ryle’s Behaviorism’ O’Donohue & Kitchener (eds.)
 Handbook of Behaviorism (1998).

-He is currently engaged in two major projects: (a) an investigation of the neuropsychology of consciousness and its unconscious counterpart, the “zombie-within”, (b) the attempt to reconstruct the science of language (linguistics) on a behaviorist foundation and explore its implications for the sociology of conversational interaction, text-analysis, and philosophical issues such as causation, ontology, meta-ethics, the mind-body problem and the philosophy of science.
+He is currently engaged in two major projects: (a) an investigation of the neuropsychology of consciousness and its unconscious counterpart, the “zombie-within”, and (b) the attempt to reconstruct the science of language (linguistics) on a behaviourist foundation and explore its implications for the sociology of conversational interaction, text-analysis, and philosophical issues such as causation, ontology, meta-ethics, the mind-body problem and the philosophy of science.